Advertisement

 GD SCORE GD HOT LIST SCORE

 A condensed forging process allows for a localized hardening of the steel from the high toe and along the topline to optimize durability and feel.
 The face features a variable-thickness pattern of internal grooves and channels, bolstering ball speed.
 Use of a heat treatment makes the face softer and provides durability.
-The 3- through 7-iron have wider grooves to enhance spin across a larger area of the face, and the short irons feature grooves that are deeper and closer together to maximize spin on short-iron impacts.
+The 3- through 7-irons have wider grooves to enhance spin across a larger area of the face, and the short irons feature grooves that are deeper and closer together to maximize spin on short-iron impacts.
 Srixon’s venerable V-sole design uses a combination of sole width, notches and bounce to promote a smooth glide through the grass.
-Top 5 in Performance, middle-handicaps.
-SPECS: 7-iron: 31 degrees; PW: 44 degrees
+Top 5 in Performance, low-handicaps SPECS: 7-iron: 31 degrees; PW: 44 degrees

 TaylorMade P·790